 1. You’re only working one muscle group

-Are bicep curls, bench presses or calf raises a regular part of your routine?
-These are all isolation exercises, which concentrate on working one single muscle group or joint.
-They’re useful if you’re looking to build muscle in one particular area but if you want to burn more calories in less time (don’t we all?) then it’s worth trying something new.
+Are bicep curls or calf raises a regular part of your routine?
+These are all isolation exercises, which concentrate on working one single muscle group.
+They’re useful if you’re looking to build muscle in one particular area but if you want to burn more calories and look leaner (don’t we all?) then it’s worth trying something new.

 Compound exercises will give you the upper hand.
-You can do these with single moves that use multiple muscle groups such as jumping lunges and goblet squats or roll two moves together to create one exercise (this is called a superset).
-Try a bicep curl straight into a shoulder press.
-Because you’re involving more muscle groups, you’ll be able to take heavier loads, too.
+You can do these with single moves that use multiple muscle groups such as deadlifts and squats.
+Or try supersets and roll two moves together to create one exercise – try a bicep curl straight into a shoulder press.

 2. You’re doing the same routine